TBT8A10/Research/README.md

 * super (start=1379328 count=6373376)

 ### Unlock bootloader
-I'm 90% sure that the bootloader comes unlocked out of the box, but we can't flash boot and partitions inside the super partition unless we disable Android Verified Boot (AVB).
+I'm 90% sure the bootloader comes unlocked out of the box, but we can't flash `boot` and partitions inside `super` unless we disable AVB.
 1) Enable OEM Unlock in Android developer settings (probably not required, but do it just in case)
 2) Reboot into uboot's fastboot (`adb reboot-bootloader`)
 3) `fastboot oem at-unlock-vboot` (this will unlock verified boot, allowing to flash any recovery/boot/super (system, vendor, odm, product)